moby/moby/docs/userguide/storagedriver/aufs-driver.md

 any of the potential overheads introduced by thin provisioning and copy-on-write.
 For this reason, you may want to place heavy write workloads on data volumes.

+## AUFS compatibility

+To summarize the AUFS's aspect which is incompatible with other filesystems:

+- The AUFS does not fully support the `rename(2)` system call.
+Your application needs to detect its failure and fall back to a "copy and unlink" strategy.

 ## Related information